kkinnear/zprint/README.md

 There are several detailed configuration parameters used to control the justification.
-Obviously this works best if the keys in a map are all about the same length (and relatively short), and the test expressions in a code are about the same length, and the local in a binding are about the same length.
+Obviously this works best if the keys in a map are all about the same length (and relatively short), and the test expressions in a code are about the same length, and the locals in a binding are about the same length.

 I don't personally find the justified approach my favorite in code,